-Education alarm in Ghana where 400,000 children are still out of school despite the West African country’s efforts to provide education for all.
-According to a report by the Ghana Education Service (GES) presented to Tamale, it is mainly children between 16 and 11 who stay at home while those between 8 and 11 have a poor education and many of them have lost interest to attend classes.
-Associations like ours are committed to solving this problem but WE NEED YOU, WE NEED YOUR HELP.
+Education alarm in Ghana: Over 400,000 children are still out of school despite the West African country’s efforts to provide education for all.
+According to a report by the Ghana Education Service (GES) presented to Tamale, mainly children between 16 and 11 stay home.
+At the same time, those between 8 and 11 have poor education, and many have lost interest in attending classes.
+Associations like ours are committed to solving this problem, but WE NEED YOU and YOUR HELP.

-Even though basic education is accessible to all children in Ghana, there are unfortunately over 400,000 children out of school.
+Even though primary education is accessible to all children in Ghana, there are over 400,000 children out of school.
 Many of them have access problems because they live in remote communities.
-There is also a cultural and social problem, in fact in these villages the interest in raising children is not very developed and many of the children work in bar shops or are street vendors.
+There is also a cultural and social problem; in these villages, the interest in raising children is not very developed, and many children work in bar shops or are street vendors.

-This is something that is common across Africa.
-Although important progress has been made in recent decades towards the ratification and implementation of the African Charter on the Rights and Welfare of the Child, many children are still denied the fundamental right to education.
-Thousands of girls suffer descriptions and cannot access due to a very early pregnancy, a forced marriage or the will of her family, contrary to school attendance.
+However, it is prevalent across Africa; although other sister organizations have made progress in recent decades toward ratifying and implementing the African Charter on the Rights and Welfare of the Child, many children still deny their fundamental right to education.
+Thousands of girls suffer descriptions and cannot access them due to early pregnancy, forced marriage, or their family’s will, contrary to school attendance.

 THE PROBLEM OF EDUCATION IN AFRICA CONCERNS EVERYBODY.